Duration & Fees

 - Assist with ongoing conservation initiatives such as creating new waterholes, removing alien plants and conduct snare sweeps

 - Camp out regularly in the bush, learning the starts and eating around a bush fire

 - Live in the heart of the world famous Greater Kruger area, on your own private reserve

 - Explore Blyde River Canyon, take in the site of the Panorama Route or go hiking at the weekends

-In the first week all course members will take part in an extensive workshop that is held by the project's professional photogrqpher, Tim Feherty.
-He will teach the basics, secrets aqnd highlights of photography by explaining how to use camera settings and what needs to be focussed on when taking pictures.
-Course members will get assignments to capture frames, colours, movement, portraits and many more.
-They will also learn how to edit their pictures using Lightroom and how to make them stand out from the crowd.
+In the first week all course members will take part in an extensive workshop held by the professional photographer, Sam.
+He will teach the basics, secrets and highlights of photography, by explaining how to use camera settings and what is needed to focus on when taking pictures.
+There will be assignments to capture frames, colours, movement, portraits and many more.
+Group members will also learn how to edit their pictures in Lightroom and how to make them stand out from the crowd.

 Working in conjunction with the research department, photographers will assist the research team in collecting animal identification information by taking pictures of the wildlife while out on drives.
 This is a unique opportunity to encounter some of Africa's most iconic wildlife and people while improving photographic skills.